 - Local channels on YouTube TV: ABC, CBS, Fox, NBC and more.

 - The Group of Five College Football on YouTube TV: Total coverage, including ABC, Fox, CBSSN, ESPN, ESPN2, ESPNU, FS1, FS2 and the NFL Network.

 More ways to watch college football live stream

-AT&T TV Now includes many of the channels you would need for a full college football weekend, but most will require you to pick at least the $80 Max plan.
-Sling TV offers the lowest regular price among the live streaming services (even with its recent $5 price increase), but most college football fans will need to at least step up to the Orange + Blue plan for $45.
-If you want ACC Network, Big Ten Network, Pac-12 Network, SEC Network and Longhorn Network with Sling TV (yeah, you do) that will require a $10 Sports Extra add-on.
+- Sling TV offers the lowest regular price among the live streaming services (even with its recent $5 price increase), but most college football fans will need to at least step up to the Orange + Blue plan.
+If you want ACC Network, Big Ten Network, Pac-12 Network, SEC Network and Longhorn Network with Sling TV (yeah, you do) that will require the Sports Extra add-on.
 Sports Extra for Orange includes ACC Network, Pac-12 Network, SEC Network and Longhorn Network, while Sports Extra for Blue includes the Big Ten Network and Pac-12 Network.

 Listen to College Football live on SiriusXM

-Sirius XM has a dedicated channels for the major conferences, including all of the Power Five.
-These radio stations include coverage of games along with conference specific talk and analysis.
-It is available in your vehicle, or streaming to your mobile devices.
+Sirius XM has a dedicated channel for all of the major conferences, including the Power Five.
+These radio stations include coverage of games along with conference-specific talk and analysis.
+Listen in your car or stream to your mobile device.

 The latest updates, reviews and unmissable series to watch and more!